How to Be More Self Aware: 8 Tips to Boost Self-Awareness

 3. Write down your goals, plans, and priorities.

-Plan out your goals in a worksheet so they turn from ideas into a step-by-step process.
+Plan out your goals so they turn from ideas into a step-by-step process.
 Break down your larger goal into mini-goals so it seems less overwhelming, and tackle it head on.

 4. Perform daily self-reflection.